hexbatch/apple-core/core-docs/y-core-expansions/interfaces.md

-Need a way to connect two or more perhaps incompatible interfaces together and get them to react, indirectly Binders provide a mechanism to construct larger and more complex things based on how two or more interfaces are coordinating They do this through custom actions fired on the binder's container's set token, which can keep state, alter other attributes which act as flags to non interface stuff
+Need a way to connect two or more perhaps incompatible interfaces together and get them to react, indirectly Binders provide a mechanism to construct larger and more complex things based on how two or more interfaces are coordinating They do this through custom actions fired on the binder's container's set element, which can keep state, alter other attributes which act as flags to non interface stuff

 * Concept of binders
-  * Binders have no tokens in their own container, but have two or more interface definitions, and a way to map from one definition to another.
+  * Binders have no elements in their own container, but have two or more interface definitions, and a way to map from one definition to another.
     * reads in A to writes in B, and vice versa .
 Not just one on one though.
 Can have mappings for each interface going to one, some or all of the other interfaces
   * Binders have an off and on state for each interface, when its on, then the interface is open to react.
     * once its reacting then it will stay reacting until the other interface from the other container  stops
     * or can turn off its interface
   * Binders have custom events fired to the binder that starts or stops a reaction, to allow logic to be processed when the interfaces are turned on or off
-    * Each interface defined in the binder has a matching attribute on the container token whose truthful value turns on the interface and whose falsy value turns it off
+    * Each interface defined in the binder has a matching attribute on the container element whose truthful value turns on the interface and whose falsy value turns it off
   * Binders can also be attachment points to pipes, but I am not sure how that works yet
 ---------------------------------------------
 ---------------------------------------------

 # description

-We can pick any token, and one or two attributes.
-The attributes do not have to be on the token, or related to the token, or in the same set as the token
+We can pick any element, and one or two attributes.
+The attributes do not have to be on the element, or related to the element, or in the same set as the element
 If we pick one attribute, it can be used for reading and writing, or just writing or just reading.
 If we use the second attribute it has to be used for the opposite (if first is reading, the second must write, and vice versa)

-The token and the two attributes do not have to be related or connected
+The element and the two attributes do not have to be related or connected

-Now we have an identifier (the token) and a way to read something or a way to write something or a way to do both reading and writing.
+Now we have an identifier (the element) and a way to read something or a way to write something or a way to do both reading and writing.
-The reading and writing and token do not have to be connected, associated or have anything to do with each other.
+The reading and writing and element do not have to be connected, associated or have anything to do with each other.

 We can also specify the bounds and path of each of the three things.
 So, sometimes there is not a way to read, write or identify.

 An interface definition is one or more of these Identities .
-The individual attributes and tokens can repeat, in different Identities, but each Identity is unique in an interface definition.
+The individual attributes and elements can repeat, in different Identities, but each Identity is unique in an interface definition.

       Identity:
-         N: path to a token, that can have bounds.
+         N: path to an element, that can have bounds.
 Required
-         R: path to a read attribute, that can be on any token that could have bounds.
+         R: path to a read attribute, that can be on any element that could have bounds.
 Can be missing if W time bounds (not on parent attribute, or is there?), timeout, setting to only allow read when there is different data
-         W: path to a write, also on any token and cna have bound.
+         W: path to a write, also on any element and cna have bound.
 Can be missing if R time bounds, timeout, setting to only write if different data from before